ZoeBrunet/phosphorylation_prediction/README.md

 ```console
 foo@bar:~$ python create_training_set.py pattern file
 ```
-If you only want positif or negatif dataset please use create_positif_dataset.py or create_negatif_dataset.py.
 The dataset will be in data/csv/pattern and its name will be input_pattern_pos_sites.csv or input_pattern_neg_sites.csv

 ### Parameters